Jerwinn/jerwin-fit-app/README.md

 # jerwin-fit-app
-### This is a side-project aimed to build a website for an imaginary personal trainer.
+This is a side-project aimed to build a website for an imaginary personal trainer.
+I'm building this site as part of learning typescript and further improving on my knowledge through applying the concepts.

 ## Techonologies Used
 ### React, TypeScript, Vite.
 ## Features